 Taxes are an essential part of personal finance that people cannot afford to exclude from their financial budget.
-Yet, it is so confusing that even experienced people have trouble grasping the intricacies of taxes.
-All financial gains are affected by taxes, including investments.
-However, investors worry about their investment income taxes because the European Union does not have harmonised tax laws.
+The European Union does not have harmonised tax laws - they vary from state to state.
 Member States have their own tax rules with their rates.
 Although the EU backed off from regulating taxes at the Union level, it has mandated that states not tax EU residents higher on gains from cross-border investments.
-They must treat it as a domestic income.
-Investors should know a few fundamental elements of taxes.
+They must treat it as a local income.
+Taxpayers should know a few fundamental elements of taxes.

-Investors must declare their income earned through investments to the relevant tax authority.
-There is no uniform standard about the declaration of taxes on interests.
-Some states require investors to declare the taxes on investments; others do it on their behalf—Estonia being one of them.
-The declaration and the tax rates depend on the distinction between (tax) residents and non-(tax)residents.
+Taxpayers must declare their income earned through investments to the relevant tax authority.
+There is no uniform standard for the declaration of taxes on interest.
+Some states require taxpayers to declare the taxes on their investments; others declare taxes on their behalf—Estonia being one of them.
+The declaration and the tax rates depend on the distinction between tax-residents and non-tax-residents.
 It is sufficient that the investor is a tax-resident to be subject to the specific state's tax declaration rules.

-Residency can mean merely residing in the country and not necessarily a citizen of.
-Again, there are no EU regulations that define this.
-All states usually agree that the tax-residency requires the investor to live for more than six months.
+Residency can mean merely residing in the state and not necessarily being a citizen of it.
+All states usually agree that the tax residency requirement requires the investor to live in the state for more than six months.

 You can check the tax rates and the declaration rules right here.

-Due to the EU's free movement (goods, people and capital), many Europeans are moving and investing their money in businesses across the border.
-Hence, the duality will always come up.
-Generally, residents will still be subject to their country of residence's tax rules, but they may have to pay taxes back home.
+Due to the EU's free movement (goods, people, and capital), many Europeans are moving and investing their money in businesses across the border.
+Generally, residents will still be subject to their state of residence's tax rules, but they may have to pay taxes back home.
 It is called double taxation.
-A resident pays taxes on his investment income in his country and the country he is investing or residing in.
+A resident pays taxes on his investment income in his state and the state he is investing in or residing in.
 It is not unlawful, but it is an obstacle to the free movement of capital.
 Fortunately, most countries have agreements to avoid double taxation under bilateral treaties between two member states.
 The investor will need to claim relief from double taxation through evidence of residence and prior payment of taxes on other income (e.g. employment).
-Investors need to contact the relevant tax authorities to find what documents they require to submit.
+Taxpayers need to contact the relevant tax authorities to find out what documents they need to submit.

-Taxes on income in Estonia are declared before payment, and investors need not report it separately.
+Taxes on income in Estonia are declared before payment, and taxpayers need not report them separately.
 It includes income made on investments.
 Estonia's mandatory income tax rate is 20%, and Estonian residents receive the net income on their investment.
 The rest receive the gross amount.

-Under the Conventions for avoiding double taxation and preventing fiscal evasion concerning taxes on income and capital between Estonia and other states, residents can claim relief from double taxation upon proving the residence.
+Under the conventions for avoiding double taxation and preventing fiscal evasion concerning taxes on income and capital between Estonia and other states, residents can claim a return from double taxation upon proving their residence.
 Both EU/EEA states and non-EU/EEA states are included in the Convention.
-(Check out the Overview of bilateral Convention and its future preparations).
+(Check out the overview of bilateral convention and its future preparations).